-- Net Operating Profit adjusted means the Net Operating Profit (NOP) excluding income from buy-back of own debt and from the fair value accounting of own liabilities. - Net Profit means the Net Profit stated in the balance sheet excluding any extraordinary item as considered appropriate by the Board of Directors upon Remuneration Committee proposal. - Common Equity Tier 1 Ratio Transitional: the level of CET1 Ratio transitional ensure the alignment with the threshold set as the outcome of the SREP process (Supervisory Review and Evaluation Process) coordinated by the European Central Bank. - Liquidity Coverage Ratio (LCR), aims to ensure that banks maintain an adequate level of not restricted "High Quality Liquid Assets" in a sufficient quantity to cover the overall 'Net Cash Outflows', over a period of thirty days, under gravely stressed conditions specified by Supervisors. - Net Stable Funding Ratio (NSFR), is defined as the amount of available stable funding relative to the amount of required stable funding and measures, under a long term perspective, the sustainability terms of maturities between asset and liabilities.
+- Net Operating Profit adjusted means the Net Operating Profit (NOP) excluding income from buy-back of own debt and from the fair value accounting of own liabilities. - Net Profit means the Net Profit stated in the balance sheet excluding any extraordinary item as considered appropriate by the Board of Directors upon Remuneration Committee proposal. - Common Equity Tier 1 Ratio Fully Loaded: the level of CET1 Ratio transitional ensure the alignment with the threshold set as the outcome of the SREP process (Supervisory Review and Evaluation Process) coordinated by the European Central Bank. - Liquidity Coverage Ratio (LCR), aims to ensure that banks maintain an adequate level of not restricted "High Quality Liquid Assets" in a sufficient quantity to cover the overall 'Net Cash Outflows', over a period of thirty days, under gravely stressed conditions specified by Supervisors. - Net Stable Funding Ratio (NSFR), is defined as the amount of available stable funding relative to the amount of required stable funding and measures, under a long term perspective, the sustainability terms of maturities between asset and liabilities.

-2018 Group & Local Risk Adjustments
+2019 Group & Local Risk Adjustments

-COUNTRY / DIVISION

-(A) In case the Entry Conditions are not met at both Group and local levels, the malus condition is activated, triggering the application of Zero Factor for Executives/Identified Staff population.

-(B) In case the Entry Conditions are not met only at Country/Division level, a floor might be defined for retention purposes and in order to maintain the minimum pay levels needed to play in the market.
+- (A) In case Entry Conditions are not met at both Group level and CEE Division levels, regardless of the local Country level, the malus condition is activated, triggering the application of Zero Factor for Executives/Identified Staff population.
+For other employees, a significant reduction will be applied considering the provision of Internal Collective agreement and Collective agreement for banking sector. - (B) In case the Entry Conditions are not met only at CEE Division level, a floor might be defined for retention purposes and in order to maintain the minimum pay levels needed to play in the market, considering the provisions of Internal Collective agreement and Collective agreement for banking sector.

-(C) In case the Entry Conditions are not met only at Group level, the gate is "partially open", with the possibility to payout a reduced Bonus Pool.
+(C) In case the Entry Conditions are met at CEE Division level but are not met at Group level: